amurp/js-functional-helpers/README.md

 # immutable

-A growing library of non-mutating helper functions.
+A growing library of non-mutating javascript helper functions.